mikegratton/slog/README.md

 performs the (blocking) IO call.
 This design minimizes blocking calls that are made on the business thread.
 The risk with asynchronous logging is that the program may terminate before this queue is written to disk.
-Slog ties into the signal system to ensure that the queue is processed before the program exits in most cases.
+Slog ties into the signal system to ensure that the queue is processed before at exit in most cases.
 These cases include normal end of program (`return` from main) and the signals SIGINT, SIGABRT, and SIGQUIT.
 Thus Slog will drain its queue on all trappable signals (ctrl-C -- SIG_INT -- included), as well as when `abort()` is called.
 Note that calling `exit()` from `stdlib.h` is not one of these cases --